 Thousands of Android devices with pre-installed backdoors

 When you buy a TV streaming box, there are some things you don't expect it to do.
 It should not secretly connect to malware or start communicating with servers in China.
 It certainly shouldn't be acting as a hub in an organized crime system that makes millions of dollars through fraud.
-However, this has been the reality for thousands of people who own cheap ones Android TV.
+However, this has been the reality for thousands of people with cheap Android TV devices.

 android glasses